robynph/s3utils/README.md

 # s3utils

-Upload and Download utilities for Amazon S3.
+Python 3 code to upload and download files from Amazon S3.
+This was originally in a flask app but should work on its own.